REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Lindley's aster Symphotrichum ciliolatum fringed aster, Aster ciliolatus F

-Heath aster Symphotrichum ericoides CF
+Heath aster Symphotrichum ericoides CFM

 Large-leaved aster Eurybia macrophylla